Greyhound Friends of NJ, Inc.

 Dennis was a beautiful, sweet-natured greyhound whose untimely death can serve as a reminder to all of our adopters and, we hope, prevent future needless tragedies.
 Dennis' adopter - who claims to be a "dog trainer" - refused to heed the advice of Greyhound Friends and allowed his two greys to run in the yard unmuzzled.
 Even after an initial incident in which his other grey was bitten, the dogs continued running together while muzzles were in the mail to him.
 It's not clear if it was the other greyhound or another dog who attacked Dennis but he was badly - not fatally - bitten.
 The bill to repair the damage at the Arco Veterinary Hospital was estimated at $500.
 The adopter, without consulting GFNJ, decided this was more than Dennis' life was worth and he instructed the vet to kill this excellent dog less than a month after adopting him.

 So that the unnecessary and cruel death of this 4-year-old greyhound should not be in vain, we are reminding our adopters that our interest in the greyhounds does not end with their adoption.
-In many instances we have loaned adopters money - interest free - to help with exorbitant veterinary bills.
 In too many cases we have taken dogs back in need of routine, sometimes extraordinary, veterinary care which we then have provided at our expense prior to re-homing the dog.
 In Dennis' case we would have taken care of his medical needs and reclaimed him since this adopter was either too negligent or too stubborn to admit that we are more familiar with greyhound behavior than he is.

 We mourn the unnecessary loss of Dennis, but we hope his death can save the lives of other greyhounds whose adopters are unwilling or unable to provide the needed care they committed to when they signed their adoption contracts.